generated: 2025-10-31 07:04:57

 • Ran Wei, University of California, Riverside

-• Tandem Young, Heartland Forward
+• Tandem Young, University of Arkansas

 • Daoqin Tong, Arizona State University

-50. Housing [Formal Paper Session]
+57. Housing III [Formal Paper Session]

-Friday | 4:00 pm-6:00 pm | Room 5
+Friday | 4:15 pm-6:15 pm | Mt.
+Oxford

 • Divergent Housing Affordability and Livability Trends Across U.S. County Types: The Roles of Mobile Homes and New Construction, 2013–2023 Zheng Tian, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University